Claire Nottage | June 12th, 2023

 When you move, if you are keeping the same services, you should take all your Virgin equipment with you, including your router and your TV box (if you have one).
 If your new property has had Virgin Media previously, then you can then easily self-install your broadband without the need for an engineer visit.
 If Virgin Media cabling exists in the area but the property has not been connected previously, then you will need an engineer to come and do the work necessary to get you online.

 A standard service transfer fee of £20 is charged if you take your Virgin Media service with you to your new address, and your monthly charges will stay the same.
 A final bill will be sent to cover charges at your old property up to the date of disconnection and a new bill will be sent to your new property, including one month’s payment in advance.
+If you decide to take out a new contract, there is a £35 charge.

 If you want to make any changes to your existing Virgin Media package, it is important to know where you are in your contract term.
 If you have passed the initial contract period, then you are free to make any changes.
 If you are still mid-contract, you will be able to upgrade your existing package, but not downgrade it to a cheaper option.
 Bear in mind that if you do make any changes to your existing package, this will trigger the start of a new minimum contract period.